-SCOTTS LAWN CARE-Published five times each year.
+LAWN CARE - Published five times each year.
 A full set of all issues to date with index in paper binding-25c.
 In attractive loose-leaf binder-\$1.00.

-SCOTTS BENTGRASS-A practical discussion of the most beautiful of all lawn grasses.
-Tells how to start a Bent lawn with seed.
+CREEPING BENT LAWNS - A practical discussion of the most beautiful of all lawn grasses.
+Tells how to plant with either seed or stolons.
 Many natural color illustrations.
 Sent free on request.